 A true Renaissance man, Joshua, has a background in music, illustration, web design, and teaching, among other things.
 Prior to joining IHN, he obtained a Master of Music (MM) degree in vocal performance from McGill University.
 After completing his MS degree, Joshua joined Columbia University's College of Physicians and Surgeons, where he received his MD in 2014.
 He is currently completing his residency in anesthesiology at the New York Presbyterian/Weill Cornell Medical College.

 Hometown: Webster, New York, USA

 ''There are great academic and personal benefits to being a student at IHN.
 The courses allowed me to investigate the many areas of nutrition that were of interest to me.
 With exposure to this broad education, I was consequently able to confidently narrow down my interests to the field of nutritional epidemiology.
-I am now finishing my doctoral degree (ScD) in this field at Harvard's T.H.
-Chan School of Public Health, and I have been able to conduct the kind of nutrition research that interests me.
 In addition to the academic strengths of the IHN program, the enthusiasm of the staff and professors made my year enjoyable and exciting!''